SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus: SpineMed-450k Dataset

 \subsection{Dataset Curation}

 \paragraph{Structured Information Extraction} To accurately extract comprehensive information from academic sources, we employed PaddleOCR \citep{12} to parse PDF documents and images from textbooks and literature.
 The output, containing both recognized text and layout analysis, was exported into Markdown format.
 This approach effectively preserved the structural integrity of the documents, including tables, figure placements, and overall layout.
 Furthermore, to ensure a precise mapping between figures, their captions, and corresponding contextual descriptions in the text, we developed a novel algorithm termed Picture Context Matching.
+Subsequently, we employed \textbf{GPT-5-mini}\citep{13} to conduct a semantic consistency check, rigorously filtering out instances where the visual content did not align with the retrieved context.
 The technical details of this algorithm are elaborated in the Appendix~\ref{appendix:pic_match_algo}.

 \paragraph{Data De-identification and Cleaning} This stage focused on processing data sourced from a collection of clinical records in hospitals.
 We first performed a rigorous de-identification process, removing all sensitive and personally identifiable information (PII), such as patient IDs and physical examination details under HIPAA.
 We also filtered out irrelevant images, such as post-operative photos and non-diagnostic tables.
-Subsequently, a Expert LLM model was utilized to conduct a fine-grained classification of the data, ensuring the dataset's purity by excluding non-orthopedic cases.
+Subsequently, \textbf{GPT-5-mini}\citep{13} was utilized to conduct a fine-grained classification of the data, ensuring the dataset's purity by excluding non-orthopedic cases.
 As shown in Figure~\ref{fig:fig1}, the orthopedic domain was categorized into 7 classes, with the spine sub-domain further divided into 14 distinct classes.
 A detailed statistical overview of the dataset distribution across these categories is presented in Figure~\ref{fig:fig3}.